OVERVIEW

 WEATHER

-Available all year except July.
+Available all year.
 October-November is usually mild to warm.
-Temperatures warm up from December-February.
+With the warmer weather comes higher rainfall.
+Temperatures warm up from December-February with frequent heavy rainfall.
 March-April is usually cool to mild.
 Temperatures drop from May onwards and the days are cool to cold but with little rain and good for walking.
 Warmer, spring weather returns around September.

 See the Bureau of Meteorology’s information about average temperatures and rainfall at different times of the year.